 For each product, that you are buying or selling, detail the quantity on the commercial invoice.
 This will ensure the correct duties are calculated on your shipment.

 The purpose of the commercial invoice is to show the Commercial Value of the goods you are buying or selling.
 This is the value that you are selling or buying your product for, not the final sale price of the goods.
 Ensure the product value is detailed against each line and include the currency of your value.

-At the bottom of your invoice it is useful to certify the authenticity of the document and the origin of the goods.
-This will further support any tariff concession that are applicable with Free Trade Agreements.
+At the bottom of your invoice, it is useful to certify the authenticity of the document and the origin of the goods.
+This will further support any tariff concessions that are applicable with Free Trade Agreements.

 A signature at the end of your document will again provide further authenticity and verify that the document is unique and original.